What is the PREVENT Duty?

 ‘Democracy, the rule of law, equality of opportunity, freedom of speech and the rights for all men and women to live free from persecution of any kind’.

-The trust has clear procedures in place to safeguard children that includes protecting children at risk of radicalisation.
-Our Safeguarding Against Radicalisation and Extremism Policy can be downloaded from the Trust Policies section.
+The Trust has clear procedures in place to safeguard children that includes protecting children at risk of radicalisation.

-All staff are aware of the trusts policy & procedures and follow these for any aspect of safeguarding, including extremist views/extremism.
+All staff are aware of the Trust policy their own school procedures and follow these for any aspect of safeguarding, including extremist views/extremism.

-For immediate information or concerns please contact Mrs Jill Benson on 01642 298100 ext 7005 or email email@example.com
+For immediate information or concerns please contact Mrs Jill Benson on 01642 529200 or email: [email protected]